konradzagozda/django-REST-starter/docs/docs/getting-started/installation.md

-Having listed requirements, you're ready to run the project, skip to [basic-usage](/basic-usage)
+Having listed requirements, you're ready to run the project, skip to [usage](/usage)

 If you want to setup development environment:

-# Development environment

-1. cd backend
-2. poetry install
-3. select correct environment with vscode